AustinZ314/my-shell/README.md

 - Commands with `exit`, `die`, and `cd` are flagged so that their behavior is also executed in the parent process (executing them only in a child process wouldn't affect the actual shell)
 - `mysh` has an interactive mode and a batch mode, determined through the use of isatty() based on the source of input
 - `execv()` is used to execute programs since it can take in a variable number of arguments and it works well with the ArrayList

+## Testing Plan
+Our test suite focuses on confirming the correctness and robustness of each part of mysh.
+Our tests check whether mysh produces the correct output, prints out errors, and terminates in appropriate scenarios.

 ### Description of Testing Files
 All of the files we use for testing are in the `tests/` directory.